About The Artist

-Roy registered for the World War II Draft on July 1, 1941 in Merced, CA. He served in the U. S. Air Force.
+Roy registered for the World War II Draft on July 1, 1941 in Merced, CA. However, he was diagnosed with high blood pressure and doctors could not get it lowered.
 He was hospitalized for a time and discharged in January 1944.

 Clint Fisher and His Musical Buddies

 The musical talents of Roy start to show up when he was part of the 8-piece band that backed Clint Fisher called "His Musical Buddies."
 Promotional ads of the era do showcase Roy separately in a couple of appearances in 1947.
 The group picture found perhaps incorrectly labels the picture as from the 1930's.
 It seems more logical it was the mid to late 1940's.
 Perhaps the family in California was playing on his mind and at some point, Roy goes back to California.

 His talent and skill were quickly recognized by many of the musicians and bands that were currently working the clubs.
 He soon landed a job with Tex Randall band working five nights a week at The Sequoia Club in Sunnyvale, California and The Tracy Gardens in San Jose, California (on Stevens Creek Road - where Valley Fair Mall is currently located).